PMA2005/Graph-Weaver-1/README.md

 - **Details Sidebar** - View and edit node details with directional relationship information (incoming/outgoing)
 - **Connection Management** - Add and remove relationships from the sidebar
 - **Smart Relationship Updates** - Adding a relationship between already-connected nodes updates the existing connection
-- **Guided Tour** - Interactive step-by-step walkthrough highlighting key features for new users
+- **Guided Tour** - Interactive 7-step walkthrough with spotlights highlighting key UI elements for new users
 - **Help Overlay** - Quick reference for navigation controls with option to restart guided tour
 - **Portable Desktop Apps** - Zero-install executables for Windows and macOS